L0ST201/Java-1091c/README.md

 SafeInput.java This is used for safe input in multiple of these java projects.

+FileAway.java This is used to count characters, word, and line count of txt files.

 craps.java is a simulation game of craps.

 RPS.java is a simulation of rock paper scissors.
 (Note This requieres two players it is not a single player vs a bot)